sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 This may trigger a prompt "Allow Terminal-initiated download?" in iTerm.
 Tick "Remember my choice" and click "Yes" if you want the inline screenshots to show up.

-When a browser-based test fails ([example](https://buildkite.com/sourcegraph/sourcegraph/builds/29935#1ee967cf-eb2e-4af0-8afc-0770d1779c1d)), CI displays a snapshot of the failure [inline](https://buildkite.com/docs/pipelines/links-and-images-in-log-output) in the Buildkite output and Vitest prints the :
+When a browser-based test fails ([example](https://buildkite.com/sourcegraph/sourcegraph/builds/29935#1ee967cf-eb2e-4af0-8afc-0770d1779c1d)), CI displays a snapshot of the failure [inline](https://buildkite.com/docs/pipelines/links-and-images-in-log-output) in the Buildkite output and Jest prints the :

 For end-to-end tests that failed in CI, a video of the session is available in the **Artifacts** tab: